RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: EXPERIMENTS

 \subsubsection{Real-time Reconstruction Regardless of Tracking.}

-Table~\ref{tab:BS3D-gt} presents the results of 3D reconstruction using ground-truth poses to eliminate the tracking effects in SLAM.
-Thanks to the residual-based mixed representation, our method is the most competitive one in accuracy (4.34cm) and completeness (3.56cm), \fix{surpassing the state-of-the-art by 5$\%$ in accuracy and 9$\%$ in completeness.} The second-best method, after our own, is Co-SLAM, which achieves the accuracy of \fix{4.57cm} and the completeness of \fix{3.91cm}. \fix{While the completeness ratio of ESLAM is the second-best for implicit methods, its completeness and accuracy remain suboptimal, indicating the incompact reconstruction.} \fix{Notably, with ground-truth poses, the best 3DGS-based method demonstrates inferior reconstruction performance (31.9$\%$ worse than the best implicit method in accuracy) with the online setting.
+Table~\ref{tab:BS3D-gt} is the result of 3D reconstruction using ground-truth poses to eliminate the tracking effects in SLAM.
+Thanks to the residual-based mixed representation, our method is the most competitive one in accuracy (4.34cm) and completeness (3.56cm), surpassing the state-of-the-art by 5$\%$ in accuracy and 9$\%$ in completeness.
+The second-best method, after our own, is Co-SLAM, which achieves the accuracy of 4.57cm and the completeness of 3.91cm.
+While the completeness ratio of ESLAM is the second-best for implicit methods, its completeness and accuracy remain suboptimal, indicating the incomplete reconstruction of its tri-plane representation.

+Notably, with ground-truth poses, the best 3DGS-based method demonstrates inferior reconstruction performance (46.8$\%$ worse than the best implicit method in accuracy) with the online setting.
 RTG-SLAM leverages an efficient and compact 3DGS representation to save memory, but the reconstruction performance is not desirable, indicating the trade-off between efficiency and accuracy.
-Although GS-ICP SLAM has a comparable mapping FPS to our method, its reconstruction accuracy is 4.75$cm$ worse than ours.
-This indicates that achieving high-quality geometric reconstruction with 3DGS requires significantly more optimization iterations in real-world large-scale scenarios, which may lead to compromised 3D reconstruction under real-time SLAM constraints.} Note that the outputs of MIPS-Fusion are obtained by running the official code, and some objects are missing.
+Although GS-ICP SLAM has a comparable mapping FPS to our method, its reconstruction accuracy is 4.75cm worse than ours.
+This indicates that achieving high-quality geometric reconstruction with 3DGS requires significantly more optimization iterations in real-world large-scale scenarios, which may lead to compromised 3D reconstruction under real-time SLAM constraints.
+Note that the outputs of MIPS-Fusion are obtained by running the official code, and some objects are missing.
 This leads to worse performance of completeness and comparable performance of completeness ratio.
 The lightweight version of our method only performs mapping with a few optimization iterations in this experiment and is significantly faster, with only a slight decrease in reconstruction accuracy (-0.36cm) and completeness (-0.5cm), which further proves the effectiveness and robustness of our method.

 In Figure~\ref{fig:gtmapping}, we present the visualization of the reconstruction of different approaches. \fix{There are many artifacts for RTG-SLAM and GS-ICP SLAM, primarily due to the discontinuity in rendered depths.} Our method excels in preserving detailed geometry, such as the leaves on the floor (the second column) and the pillows (the fourth column).
 Additionally, the comparison of ours and Co-SLAM (the best approach except for ours in Table~\ref{tab:BS3D-gt}) with camera poses of RemixFusion can be found in the supplementary materials.
 The improvement compared to the implicit methods proves that the residual-based mixed representation enhances the reconstruction quality with limited time, which is crucial for SLAM.